Estimated read time: 9 minutes

 First, it’s good to understand the setup of the virtual conference.
 Here are the different types I’ve seen.

-The split-screen model is where the PowerPoint and the speaker get about the equal amount of real estate on the screen.
+The split-screen model is where the PowerPoint and the speaker get about an equal amount of real estate on the screen.
 Here’s an example of how that might look:

 This is a good setup in my opinion as it shows everything on screen the whole time that is relevant to the presentation.
 Of course, it also assume that the presentation needs a PowerPoint for the duration.